GustavoFerreir4/GustavoFerreir4/README.md

 - JavaScript
 - PHP
 - Python
+- SQL

 ## 🛠 Skills
 Fullstack Web development with HTML, CSS, JavaScript and PHP.
+Data modeling with SQL and non relational databases.
 Responsiveness, Scalability and Reliability have been topics of study.

 Currently studying different frameworks of these languages.